Creating SWAG

 Vendor Recommendations

-Disclaimer: The SWAG CREW is not affiliated, associated, authorized, endorsed by, or in any way officially connected with the vendors listed below.
+Disclaimer: The SWAG CREW is not affiliated, associated, authorised, endorsed by, or in any way officially connected with the vendors listed below.
 Vendors that are affiliated are indicated as such.

 These suggestions come from the swag community, drawing on years of experience in creating and purchasing swag from various vendors.
 Have you had a positive experience with a vendor not mentioned here?
 Let us know!